Tomin1/elisa_viihde_fuse/README.md

 Disclaimer
 ----------
 This program or it's developer(s) are not affiliated with Elisa or Elisa Viihde in any way.
-You should not contact Elisa for problems in this application.
+You should not contact Elisa about problems in this application.

 Elisa Viihde is a trademark of Elisa Oyj.